BhavanSai12/Java/README.md

 | float         | 0.0f          | 4 byte | float f1 = 234.5f                   |
 | double        | 0.0d          | 8 byte | double d1 = 12.3                    |

+Data Types

+>Primitive Data Types are those that are predefined in Java.
+They are boolean, char, byte, short, int, long, float, double.

+>Non-Primitive Data Types are defined by the programmer.
+They are String, Array, Class.

 ## TypeCasting
 **Widening** (automatically) - conversion of a smaller data type to a larger data type size.
 >byte-> short -> char -> int -> long -> float -> double